bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 4. Grant the necessary rights to the service account with your [Google Play Console](https://play.google.com/apps/publish).
 Go to **Settings**, then **Users & permissions**, then **Invite new user**.
 Due to the way the Google Play Publisher API works, you have to grant at least the following permissions to the service account:
    * Access level: View app information, Create & edit draft apps.
    * Release management: Manage production releases, manage testing track releases, Manage testing track configuration.
 5. As an optional Step, you can add translations to your Store Listing.
-To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.
+To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK or AAB version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

 Now let's head back to Bitrise and finish off the deploy configuration!